nesanter/recipes/md/cobbler-biscuit.md

  4. Add egg yolks.
 Mix.
  5. Add ½ cup milk.
 Mix.
 Add vinegar.
  6. Add remaining milk and mix until sticky.
- 7. Transfer and flour to baking sheet.
+ 7. Transfer to baking sheet.
+Spread surface with knife.
  7. Bake for 20 minutes and then in increments until browned.